Improve Your Firm, Update Your Old Version of Amicus Attorney

 Option #2: Migrate from Amicus Attorney to AbacusLaw

 AbacusLaw is used by thousands of law firms.
 It’s a full featured practice management program.
 It’s fully customizable to work the way you work.
-You can purchase PALS, these are practice area legal solutions.
-You install PALS for the type of law that you practice to automatically customize AbacusLaw, it’s very fast and very easy.
+You can purchase Practice Area Essentials.
+You install Practice Area Essentials for the type of law that you practice to automatically customize AbacusLaw, it’s very fast and very easy.
 AbacusLaw is fully integrated with AbacusLaw Accounting, a full featured billing and accounting program.

 AbacusLaw delivers a very friendly, Microsoft Outlook-like experience that puts powerful organizational tools at your fingertips, that enables you to easily and efficiently collaborate with your entire staff to schedule appointments and track deadlines and mitigate the risk of deadlines falling through the cracks.
 The included AbacusLaw rules engine automatically calculates and schedules all of your critical deadlines for a matter based on the appropriate Federal, state, and local court rules.
 If you subscribe to rules from Abacus, Abacus will keep them up to date for you and work with the professional services team to build your own set of rules.